BoldizsarP/rest-full/readme.md

 This also means that you may need to break up the zod definitions, for example if you are sending _multipart/form-data_

+_This might get fixed/supported better in a future release_

-_You can use z.infer to make typing easier_
+**You can use z.infer to make typing easier**

 ```ts
 const fullZod = qp.getPathZod("/image/with_files", "post");